 Cut the interfacing to sit just within the seam allowance, so that it does not add bulk to the seams.

-Sew the two collar pieces wrong sides together, start stitching at the centre back mark of your collar, and make your stitches smaller as you get nearer the point.
+Sew the two collar pieces right sides together, start stitching at the centre back mark of your collar, and make your stitches smaller as you get nearer the point.
 At the point, don’t pivot, but sew one or two small stitches on the corner, strangely enough this gives you a better point than a pivot.

 Then turn the collar over and do the same for the other side from the centre back.
 Sewing from the middle will give you a more even collar.